 According to the people at Foursquare, they’re aiming to, as they put it, “reinvent local search for everyone.”
 With an improved app, new features, and a following 25 million strong, it seems like they’re setting themselves up to really do just that.
 Foursquare is quickly becoming more and more capable of understanding—and serving—its users’ needs.

-And you don’t have to be a registered Foursquare member for you to start seeing some these changes.
-Non-registered users still get to reap the benefits of search results and recommendations based on reviews of what’s most popular in a given area, what’s trending, where “experts” have checked-in recently, and more.
-And although Google still remains the supreme-being of the search engine world, it seems the power of Foursquare as a fusion of review and local search is having an impact—leading sites like Google to start looking into potential ways to add reviews and check-in options to their sites too.
+And you don’t have to be a registered member for you to start seeing some of these changes.
+Non-registered users still get to reap the benefits of search results and recommendations based on reviews of what’s most popular in a given area, what’s trending, where “experts” have checked in recently, and more.
+All of this is located in the Foursquare City Guide.
+And although Google still remains the supreme being of the search engine world, it seems the power of Foursquare as a fusion of review and local search is having an impact—leading sites like Google to start looking into potential ways to add reviews and check-in options to their sites too.